My Girl 2 at the Old Red Lion Theatre

 The play feels right on its Ikea set, enlivened by little touches, like their infant daughter’s mad scribbles displayed proudly on the wall.
 This is a domestic drama, a modern take on the kitchen sink classics, with political digressions thrown in.
 But the politics are deeply poignant and, to its great credit, My Girl 2 brings them a little closer to home.

-My Girl 2 is on at the Old Red Lion Theatre until 12th July 2014, for further information or to book visit here.
+My Girl 2 is at the Old Red Lion Theatre until 12th July 2014.
+For further information or to book visit the theatre’s website here.